gmag11/FirmataMaster/Readme.md

 Why not use Firmata to drive an Arduino from ESP8266 to use its input/output capabilities as it was local ones?.

 Firmata was first developed to use a serial link between master (client) and slave (server), but any Stream object can be used as transmission medium for this protocol.
 This includes a TCP or UDP connection over WiFi.
 In this case Firmata master and slave can be hundreds kilometers far appart.
+There is some limitation on using Software Serial ports.
+See more details in "Using library" down below.

 Firmata is a well known and tested protocol.
 It is currently evolving to support more pin capabilities beyond digital and analog input/output, like I2C, 1-Wire, Serial, stepper motor, etc. You can read info on [https://github.com/firmata/protocol/blob/master/README.md](https://github.com/firmata/protocol/blob/master/README.md)